I. Organization and Functioning

 - Establish performance measures for the short-term and long-term incentive compensation plans.

-- Set annually the Chief Executive Officer’s base salary, annual cash incentive opportunity, and long-term incentive opportunity, including equity grants; review performance goals and objectives of the Chief Executive Officer and evaluate the Chief Executive Officer’s performance in light of those goals and objectives.
+- Set annually the Chief Executive Officer’s base salary, annual cash incentive opportunity, long-term incentive opportunity, including equity grants, and perquisites; review performance goals and objectives of the Chief Executive Officer and evaluate the Chief Executive Officer’s performance in light of those goals and objectives.
+The CEO will not be present during the Committee’s voting or deliberations on his or her compensation.

-- Set annually the base salary, annual cash incentive opportunity, and long-term incentive opportunity, including equity grants, for other executive officers.
+- Set annually the base salary, annual cash incentive opportunity, and long-term incentive opportunity, including equity grants, and perquisites for other executive officers.

 - Review the investment policy with respect to funds held in trust by the Plans and financial performance of the investment managers for those funds.